 - Around the outside ring, label your seasons (people often color coordinate this as well)

 - The first “layer” gets the months of the year written at the top of each section

 - Leave the inner ring blank for now

-Now that you have set up your wheel, how on Earth do you put it to work?
+Now that you have set up your wheel, how on earth do you put it to work?
 To a certain extent, this is totally up to you.
-The natural world, your current Science study, and the interest of your homeschoolers can be your guide.
-Pick two different things to study throughout the year, we’ll give you some ideas below.
+The natural world, your current science study, and the interest of your homeschooler can be your guide.
+Pick two different things to study throughout the year, we provide some ideas below.
 Also, pick a day of the month to make your observations (it’s ok if you get off a day or two in either direction.)

 Here are a few ideas for observation: